-Zofran Lawsuit Attorney in Columbia
+Zofran Lawsuit Attorney in Fulton

 The large amounts of chemicals cancer patients take in during chemotherapy and radiation treatments typically cause acute nausea and vomiting.
 Many patients find the nausea agonizing.
 Doctors prescribe these patients several medications for chemotherapy-related nausea – one of which is Zofran.

 Zofran (ondansetron) hit the pharmaceutical market as a prescription drug to prevent nausea and vomiting for patients undergoing surgery or cancer treatments.
 For use against medically-induced nausea, it has been very effective and is a popular choice in hospitals around the nation, along with sister drug Zuplenz and generic versions of ondansetron.
 Unfortunately, Zofran’s manufacturer, GlaxoSmithKline, began marketing the drug to pregnant women without the U.S. Food and Drug Administration’s (FDA’s) approval.
 Now, women are taking the company to court after studies linked Zofran to birth defects.